 Ribfest

-Juicy ribs, entertainment, craft beer, vendors and Kids Zone!
+Juicy ribs, entertainment, craft beer, vendors, and Kids Zone!
 Need we say more?
 Details

 Crazy about Cars

 Amherstburg’s Gone Car Crazy Show happens annually on Sunday at the end of July.
-On that day, hundreds of classic cars of all shapes, sizes descend upon the streets of downtown Amherstburg.
+On that day, hundreds of classic cars of all shapes, and sizes descend upon the streets of downtown Amherstburg.
 Details

 Wear your Rainbow colours

 Pride Fest, held every August, is a remarkable annual celebration showcasing local theatre, music, art, and entertainment.
-The festival serves as a platform to raise awareness about the challenges, discrimination, and issues faced by the 2SLGBTQIA+ community in Windsor Essex, while also providing a space for joy and celebration.
+The festival serves as a platform to raise awareness about the challenges, discrimination, and issues faced by the 2SLGBTQIA+ community in Windsor-Essex, while also providing a space for joy and celebration.
 Details

 Let’s go to the Fair